ubports/apparmor-backports-ut/README.md

 This repository contains kernel backports for the AppArmor 3 support which is required in Ubuntu Touch.
 They are conveniently prepared as a replacement folder for security/apparmor.

 ### Use correct version for your kernel!
 Please only use the tar.bz2 file that matches your kernel version.
-You can query your kernel version from the Makefile file in the top level of the checked out code.
+You can query your kernel version from the Makefile file in the top level of the checked out kernel code, found at kernel/<vendor>/<device_or_common_name>/.
 Note the version in the first lines of that file.

 ### Applying the patch
 * Delete the folder apparmor in the security folder of your kernel entirely